pytools4dart/pytools4dart/docs/user_guides/06_tools.md

 - **`import2db`** : add optical properties to database, **limited to Lambertian database** at the moment.
 - **`get_models`** : list the models available in a DART database.

-The following example, a database named 'test.db' is created, it is filled with a spectrum named 'test spectrum' and the model list is then extracted from the same database.
+The following example creates a database named 'test.db', it is filled with a spectrum named 'test spectrum' and the model list is then extracted from the same database.

 ```python